JasperCheung/proj1-turtlez/README.md

-# proj1-turtlez by Jasper Cheung Jeffery Luo
+# proj1-turtlez by Jasper Cheung Jeffrey Luo

 ## Features:
 -	Forks and executes commands!
--	Parses multiple commands on one line using ';'!
+-	Parses multiple commands on one line through semicolons (;).
 -	Stdin & stdout redirection allowed through < and >
+-         Piping (|) works!

 ## Attempted:
+-         Feature to allow for multiple pipes and/or redirections in one command

 ## Bugs:
--	Exiting terminal by typing "exit" may not work consistently
+-	Tokens in echo cannot contain semicolons when piped.
+This is due to the method in which parsing is implemented. e.g. this will not work -> $ echo "ls; pwd; exit" | ./target
+-         Stdout redirection may occasionally add bash prompts as part of the output ("<shell>")

 ## Files & Function Headers:

 ### parse.c
 Handles all line parsing fucntions

 ```
 /*======== char **parse_input() =========
 Inputs:  char *line
           char* delimiter